danobi/dxuuu.xyz/src/flaky.md

 On startup, we see:

 ```
+[..]
 bpftrace 7526 root   0r  FIFO   0,14       0t0   16880 pipe
 bpftrace 7526 root   1w  FIFO   0,14       0t0   28011 pipe
 bpftrace 7526 root   2w  FIFO   0,14       0t0   28011 pipe
+[..]
 ```

-but before write we see:
+but later at the write:

 ```
+[..]
 bpftrace 7526 root   0r     FIFO   0,14       0t0   16880 pipe
 bpftrace 7526 root   2w     FIFO   0,14       0t0   28011 pipe
+[..]
 ```

 This can only mean something inside the process is closing FD 1.

-### Tracing to the rescue
+### Clear and present data

 bpftrace works with raw file descriptors quite often.
 So it wasn't really practical to audit every `close(2)` callsite.
 Not to mention all the dependencies.
-Therefore, I opted for some runtime instrumentation in the form of scripting GDB.
-I originally used bpftrace to do this, but unfortunately due to all the instrumentation I added the output started getting confusing - multiple copies of data were getting emitted.
+Therefore, I opted for some runtime instrumentation by scripting GDB.
+I originally had bpftrace to do this, but due to all the debug logs the output started getting confusing - multiple copies of everything was getting logged.

 Regardless, I switched the end-to-end test invocation to this: